samyk/webscan/README.md

 webscan works like so
 1. webscan first iterates through a list of common gateway IP addresses
 2. for each IP, use fetch() to make fake HTTP connection to http://common.gateway.ip:1337
-3. if a TCP RST returns, the fetch() promise will be rejected before a timeout, indicating a live IP
+3. if a TCP RST returns, the fetch() promise will be rejected or img tag onerror will trigger before a timeout, indicating a live IP
+4. to prevent browser or network rate limiting, non-responsive fetch() sockets are closed via AbortController() signal while img-tags have the src redirected to non-socket URI, closing the socket
-4. when live gateway detected, step 1-3 reran for every IP on the subnet (<i>e.g. 192.168.0.[1-255]</i>)
+5. when live gateway detected, step 1-3 reran for every IP on the subnet (<i>e.g. 192.168.0.[1-255]</i>)
-5. a WebRTC data channel is opened on the browser, opening a random port on the victim machine
+6. a WebRTC data channel is opened on the browser, opening a random port on the victim machine
-6. for any IPs that are found alive on the subnet, a WebRTC data channel connection is made to that host
+7. for any IPs that are found alive on the subnet, a WebRTC data channel connection is made to that host
-7. if the WebRTC data channel is successful, we know we just established a connection to our own local IP
+8. if the WebRTC data channel is successful, we know we just established a connection to our own local IP

 ### implementation
 ```javascript